Frequently Asked Questions (FAQ)

 What is the purpose of DRE?

-The purpose of the Dispute Resolution Engine is to make the dispute resoltuion process more affordable and less time consuming, giving it a unique edge over other Alternate Dispute Resolution methods.
-Our system also encourages an unbiased and fair dispute resolution, through letting a computer algorithm select valid expert candidates to aid in the resolution process.
+The purpose of the Dispute Resolution Engine (DRE) is to make the dispute resolution process more affordable and less time-consuming, giving it a unique edge over other Alternate Dispute Resolution (ADR) methods.
+Our system also encourages an unbiased and fair resolution process by using a computer algorithm to select valid expert candidates to aid in resolving disputes.

 What is an Expert?

-An expert is an individual who can have one or more of the following roles: Mediator, Adjudicator, Arbitrator, Administrator.
-When you file your dispute, is will typically first be processed by an Administrator.
-From this point the Administrator will oversee, and interviene, the resolution process.
-Once the dispute case reaches a state where parties are ready to proceed with the resolution process, experts will be assigned to the case.
-The experts assigned will be a fully qualified to either Mediate, Adjudicate or Arbitrate for your dispute.
+An expert is an individual who can serve in one or more of the following roles: Mediator, Adjudicator, Arbitrator, or Administrator.
+When you file a dispute, it will typically first be processed by an Administrator.
+From this point, the Administrator will oversee and intervene in the resolution process.
+Once the dispute reaches a stage where all parties are ready to proceed, experts will be assigned to the case.
+The assigned experts will be fully qualified to mediate, adjudicate, or arbitrate your dispute.

 What do I need to file a dispute or open a case?

-To file a dispute, you will need the other parties full name, email address and phone number.
-Evidence does not need to filed initially, but would be beneficial for more serious disputes.
-Once the case was submitted it will be reviewed by an administrator.
+To file a dispute, you will need the full name, email address, and phone number of the other party.
+While evidence is not required at the initial stage, it is beneficial for more serious disputes.
+Once the case is submitted, it will be reviewed by an Administrator.

-How will I know when there is a change to a case/dispute I am involved with?
+How will I know when there is a change to a case or dispute I am involved with?

-The system communicates and notifies relevant parties primerily via email.
-Hence, all important events and status changes, that pertain to a case you are involved with, will trigger a relevant email notification to be send to the parties.
+The system primarily communicates and notifies relevant parties via email.
+All important events and status changes related to a case you are involved with will trigger a relevant email notification sent to the involved parties.

-The answer is yes, all parties that participate in the dispute will need to have a registered account.
-This is to aid in ensuring fairness throughout the dispute resolution process, by allowing us to accoractely "record-keep" events and communications petaining to a case.
+Yes, all parties involved in the dispute must have a registered account.
+This helps ensure fairness throughout the dispute resolution process by allowing us to accurately record events and communications related to the case.

-What happens if I am not happy with the Expert assigned to my case/dispute?
+What happens if I am not happy with the Expert assigned to my case or dispute?

-Once Experts are assigned to the case, if you have a valid reason to as to why an Expert is not suited to you case, you can submit your objection and reason through the system.
-The administrator of your case will then review your objection and either "overrule" or "sustain" your reason.
+If you have a valid reason to believe that an assigned expert is not suitable for your case, you can submit your objection and reasoning through the system.
+The Administrator overseeing your case will review your objection and either "overrule" or "sustain" it.

-How many Experts will be assigned to my case/dispute?
+How many Experts will be assigned to my case or dispute?

-A minimum of one expert will always be assigned to a dispute however,depending on the serverity of the case is more than one expert may be assigned.
-If you feel that your case will need more experts than what we recommnd or assign, you are welcome to request more.
+A minimum of one expert will always be assigned to a dispute.
+However, depending on the severity of the case, more than one expert may be assigned.
+If you feel that your case requires more experts than recommended or assigned, you are welcome to request additional experts.

 Found a bug or have an issue?